Rocky Mountain Regional Leadership Conference

 February 9, 2020 4:15 pm–February 11, 2020 12:00 pm

-Save the Date for the Christian School Leaders Conference scheduled for 2020 in Prescott, AZ.
+The Christian School Leadership Conference is scheduled for 2020 in Prescott, AZ.
 This event offers school leaders a chance to engage, network, collaborate, and spend intentional time with national leaders.
 It is meant to encourage you and challenge you while offering ample free time to relax in the beauty of the Prescott Valley.